JonHill24/p2p-networking/basics/latency_bandwidth.md

-# Speed as a Feaure; Latency and Bandwidth
+# Speed as a Feature; Latency and Bandwidth

 **Speed is a feature**
 * Faster sites lead to better user engagement.